garciaalvaro/post-meta-controls/README.txt

 == Usage ==

 Once the plugin is installed, you will need to include the plugin filter inside your plugin or theme to create a sidebar with it's settings.
-The new sidebar/s can be accesed in any post type where it was registered to.
+The new sidebar/s can be accessed in any post type where it was registered.
 Modify the setting values with the controls inside the sidebar.
 Use the plugin helpers (see *Helpers to get the meta values* section) to get the meta data in the front end.